Get In Touch

 Project-Based

-The project-based is more of calculations involving all the activities that you will do.
-Here you take the possible hours it will take to complete the project multiplied by the hourly rate.
-Then add some figures and from this, you get the project’s cost.
-It is more of hourly charges calculated beforehand.
-This is the best for complex projects.
+The project-based method involves more calculations involving all the activities that you will do.
+Here, you take the possible hours it will take to complete the project multiplied by the hourly rate.
+Then, add some figures, and from this, you get the project’s cost.
+It involves more hourly charges calculated beforehand.
+This is the best method for complex projects.

 This is better than the hourly price structure because here you don’t risk being paid less when you do a project faster.